 This right does not apply once you have collected the keys and moved into the room.

-The minimum duration of the contract is for the letting period, but we will normally release you early from the contract (which is a licence agreement) if another student (being a student who is registered at the University of Bath) takes up the accommodation allocated to you in your place.
+The minimum duration of the contract is for the letting period, but we will normally release you early from the contract if another student (being a student who is registered at the University of Bath) takes up the accommodation allocated to you.

 In order for this to be permitted the other student must be ‘reasonably acceptable’ to the University (e.g. they must be someone who is not already in University accommodation or nominations accommodation and they must not have been asked to leave University accommodation in the past or be someone who has failed to make payments due to the University for accommodation in a timely manner in the past, etc).